boaromayo/boaromayo.net-portfolio/_posts/2017-08-29-website-now-up.md

 git rm -rf .
 ```

 That code removed the files from any future pushes, but did not delete the files themselves.
-Note, I also used this code in my second attempt to create the empty branch, but I wouldn't try this one again, since it led to plenty of errors when I tried to switch my main directory's branch back to ```master```:
+Note, I also used the code below in my second attempt to create the empty branch, but I wouldn't try this one again, since it led to plenty of errors when I tried to switch my main directory's branch back to ```master```:

 ```
 git rm --cached -r .